cms-opendata-analyses/TriggerInfoTool/ModuleInTriggerAnalyzer/README.md

 ln -sf /cvmfs/cms-opendata-conddb.cern.ch/FT_53_LV5_AN1_RUNA.db FT_53_LV5_AN1_RUNA.db
 ```

-- Make sure the `cms-opendata-conddb.cern.ch` directory has actually expanded in your VM.
+- Make sure the `cms-opendata-conddb.cern.ch` directory has actually expanded in your VM or Docker container.
 One way of doing this is executing:

 ```
 ls -l